rapidsms/rapidsms/docs/index.rst

 Tips on recording RapidSMS tutorial videos in Linux

+:doc:`Kannel Configuration <configuration/kannel>`

+Configuring RapidSMS to work with the Kannel SMS gateway

 :doc:`In Development <misc/indevelopment>`

 A list of other repositories, all works in progress, of new apps for RapidSMS